Empathy Applicability Modeling for General Health Queries: Results

-\paragraph{Consistency.} We first assess agreement on Applicable/Not Applicable labeling between human annotators across 1,300 queries, and between GPT-4o and the \textit{human consensus} on a subset of 820\footnote{For the full set, Appendix Table \ref{tab:kappa_human_gpt_scores} shows comparable GPT agreement with each human annotator on affective EA, but substantially more variable agreement on cognitive IA.} queries.
+\paragraph{Consistency.} We first assess agreement on Applicable/Not Applicable labeling between human annotators across 1,296 queries, and between GPT-4o and the \textit{human consensus} on a subset of 820\footnote{For the full set, Appendix \ref{appendix:human_gpt_agreement} (Table \ref{tab:kappa_human_gpt_scores}) shows comparable GPT agreement with each human annotator on affective EA, but substantially more variable agreement on cognitive IA.} queries.
 As shown in Table~\ref{tab:agreement}, human annotators achieved moderate agreement on both empathy dimensions, with an overall Cohen’s~$\kappa$ of 0.46.
-This falls within the typical range for empathy annotation tasks; for example, Sibyl \citep{wang2025sibyl} reported scores between 0.4 and 0.6.
-Notably, agreements outnumbered disagreements \textit{by a factor of two to three}, suggesting that the EAF supports relatively consistent human labeling despite the inherent subjectivity of empathy.
+This falls within the typical range for empathy annotation tasks. \citet{kumar2026large} report that interrater reliability varies widely across empathy frameworks, with mean expert $\kappa_w$ (quadratically weighted) values of 0.41 for EmpatheticDialogues, 0.46 for EPITOME, 0.55 for Lend an Ear, and 0.60 for Perceived Empathy, indicating that moderate agreement is typical in tasks requiring inference about latent emotional states, even among expert annotators.
+Similarly, Sibyl \cite{wang2025sibyl} reported scores between 0.4 and 0.6.
+Our score is consistent with these benchmarks.
+Notably, agreements outnumbered disagreements \textit{by a factor of two to three}.
+Together, these results suggest that the EAF supports relatively consistent human labeling despite the inherent subjectivity of empathy.

-GPT aligned well with the \textit{human consensus dataset}, queries where both humans agreed, achieving three-way agreement.
+GPT aligned well with the \textit{human consensus dataset} (queries where both humans agreed), achieving three-way agreement.
 For both EA and IA, Cohen’s~$\kappa$ exceeded 0.6 and raw agreement was about 80\% (Table \ref{tab:agreement}).
-These results reflect agreement on human-aligned cases, demonstrating EAF’s effectiveness in guiding GPT to anticipate empathy applicability in clearer contexts, excluding more ambiguous or complex queries (see section \ref{challenges}).
+These results reflect agreement on human-aligned cases, demonstrating EAF’s effectiveness in guiding GPT to anticipate empathy applicability in clearer contexts, excluding more ambiguous or complex queries (see Section \ref{challenges}).